Shamus03/vue-window-portal/README.md

 - Hot-reloading during development will cause the windows to close/open.
 - Styles cannot hot-reload because they are copied when the window is initially opened.
-- Style tags not in `document.head` will not be copied to the new window (semi-intentional).
+- Style/link tags not in `document.head` will not be copied to the new window (semi-intentional).

 # Demo